cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 :   Name of the cluster

 `cnpg.io/immediateBackup`
-:   Indicates the first backup of a scheduledBackup is taken immediately or not,
+:   Applied to a `Backup` resource if the backup is the first one created from
-    applied on `Backup`
+    a `ScheduledBackup` object having `immediate` set to `true`.

 `cnpg.io/instanceName`
 :   Name of the PostgreSQL instance - this label replaces the old and